DaVinciTachyon/FinalYearProject/README.md

   - demand vs supply
   - statistically significant >90%
   - diffentiate between correlation and causation, causation has to be stastically significant
-  - mean reversal - movement around mean
-  - small error when market is well behaved
   - Panel Regression?
   - Fashions
   - How many std devs in sentiment for 1 std dev in price
-  - created system that is more than the sum of its parts
-  - systematically organised corpus of texts
   - negative words are important < 2,3 %, otherwise lie, if high negative sentiment, important news
   - Define:
     - LexisNexis articles and their types
-    - Gamestop - why gamestop?
-What happened?
-Why did it happen? gamestop bubble? reaction of small investors to big investors? quote? ordinary company pos->neg->pos return
+    - Gamestop - quote? ordinary company pos->neg->pos return
     - Correlation
     - Vector Autoregression
     - sentiment proxy
     - proxy
     - efficient market hypothesis
+    - pearson correlation
 - Discussion and Conclusion
   - Qualitative -> Quantitative -> Market Dynamics (description -> correlation -> causation/dependence)
   - What have I learnt? nlp, financial concepts, econometrics, behavioural psychology
+  - created system that is more than the sum of its parts
 - Background
   - research papers
 - Nomenclature